OrangeXR/CSCI-4317-SEII-Project/README.md

 - User can edit assignment info and update due dates if needed

--Users can adjust timing for due date notifications (number of days out to notify, how many times to notify, when to notify, etc.)
+- Users can adjust timing for due date notifications (number of days out to notify, how many times to notify, when to notify, etc.)